 We rate the major parties’ policies on First Nations issues

-In this 2019 NSW State Election Scorecard, ANTaR has provided a guide to the policies of the Liberal-National Coalition, the Labor and Greens parties, in relation to Aboriginal and Torres Strait Islander Affairs.
+In this 2020 Queensland State Election Scorecard, ANTaR provides a guide to the policies of the Labor, Greens, and Liberal-National Coalition parties, in relation to Aboriginal and Torres Strait Islander Affairs.

-In early March 2019, ANTaR wrote to Premier Berejiklian, Opposition Leader Michael Daley and Greens NSW spokesperson, David Shoebridge seeking their parties’ policies and election commitments relating to:
+In September 2020, ANTaR wrote to Premier Palaszczuk, Opposition Leader Deb Frecklington and Greens Qld Michael Berkman, seeking their parties’ policies and election commitments relating to:

-To date, the NSW Labor and Greens parties have responded to ANTaR’s request for policies relating to these issues.
-We have also drawn upon election platforms and public statements to provide this Election guide to inform your vote.
+The Queensland Government as well as the Queensland Greens party responded to ANTaR’s request for policies relating to these issues.
+We have also drawn upon election platforms and public statements to provide this guide to inform your vote.
 We have only highlighted the major policy commitments.
-We have posted the written responses from The Greens and Labor.
+We have also posted the full written responses from the Government and the Greens.

-ANTaR recommends close consideration of the policies of the major parties contesting the NSW State election - and particularly the policies relating to Aboriginal and Torres Strait Islander peoples.
-We believe that justice, rights and respect for Australia’s First Peoples should be a top order priority for the next NSW Government.
+ANTaR recommends close consideration of the policies of the major parties contesting the Queensland State election – and particularly the policies relating to Aboriginal and Torres Strait Islander peoples.
+We believe that justice, rights and respect for Australia’s First Nations Peoples should be a top order priority for the next Queensland Government.

 To date we have received no response from the Queensland Liberal National Party.